DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.03/le1.03.2.md

 ## Summary

 Your customer _had_ been anxiously awaiting the delivery of your latest version of your product.
-They were given the same version of "assetNeeded" at you have been testing.
+They were given the same version of "Flashcards" at you have been testing.

 Consider what they might think of it?